Authentication

 API Keys

 Section titled “API Keys”CampaignStack uses API keys for authentication.
-Keys are scoped to a workspace and grant specific permissions.
+There are two key types:

 Key format